virtualdataset/metagen-docs/src/concepts/concepts.md

 Virtual Dataset Concepts
 ========================

-VirtData provides more than jus a library of generation functions.
+VirtData provides more than just a set of libraries and APIs.
-The concepts that are used to build the virtdata tools are the the building blocks for everything that follows.
-The explanations below will give you the basics.
-There are more detailed conceptual primers in this chapter as well.
+The concepts are the starting point and foundation.
+The software tools are built directly from the concepts.
+Having a strong understanding of the concepts will enable you to get the most out of virtual dataset.

+This section contains some of the basic.
+As you go through the chapter, more detailed explanations are given where appropriate.

 ### Procedural Generation